 - It might upset other children.

-- Other people might not trust him next time he plays with them.
+- Other people might not trust your child next time she plays with them.

-- He might never find out how well he can do without cheating.
+- Your child might never find out how well he can do without cheating.

-- He might get caught.
-How would he feel about that?
+- Your child might get caught.
+How would she feel about that?

-- It might stop him from getting better at the game.
+- Cheating might stop your child from getting better at the game.

-- He might start to feel he can’t win or complete a task without cheating.
+- Your child might start to feel he can’t win or finish a task without cheating.

 It’s important to be patient.
-Children might still break some rules while they are learning.
+Children might still break some rules while they’re learning.
 Use these ‘teachable moments’ to talk to them about cheating and why it’s not OK.